 What makes the IBS so frustrating, for medical doctors and patients alike, is that it often presents in drastically different forms amongst sufferers.
 There is no string of symptoms or clear triggers, that will cover the nearly billion people affected globally.

 What Causes IBS?

 Unfortunately, there is currently no known cause – or cure – for IBS that scientists or medical doctors can say with enough certainty.
 Still, the internal gut lining of patients with symptoms is thought to be more permeable.
-Furthermore, scientists have proposed other additions mechanisms that seem to be involved in the pathogenesis of IBS, including: alterations in the gut-brain axis, visceral hypersensitivity, immune system activation, low-grade inflammation and the dysbiosis in the gut microbiota1.
+Furthermore, scientists have proposed other additional mechanisms that seem to be involved in the pathogenesis of IBS, including alterations in the gut-brain axis, visceral hypersensitivity, immune system activation, low-grade inflammation and dysbiosis in the gut microbiota1.

 Overall, current IBS therapy relies on lifestyle and symptom management.
 This means keeping track of specific triggers.

 - Food.
 Many people report their IBS symptoms to worsen when they eat certain foods or drink certain beverages.
 The most common culprits tend to be wheat, dairy products, milk, beans, and carbonated beverages.
 Still, it’s important to note the role of food allergies or intolerance in IBS isn’t fully understood.
 True food allergies are rarely indicated to cause IBS.

 - Stress.
 IBS often goes hand-in-hand with a powerful psychological component.
 Most people with IBS tend to experience worse or more frequent signs and symptoms when they are under greater stress.
 But, even though stress may aggravate symptoms, it doesn’t cause them.

 - Hormones.
 Women are much more likely to have IBS, suggesting that hormones may play a role.
 Many women report that their symptoms amplify around their menstrual periods.